ethereum/sourcify/services/server/README.md

 npm install
 ```

-2. Change the server storage backend to a filesystem for easy start.
-Create a `src/config/local.js`:
+2. Change the server storage backend to a filesystem for easy start (API v2 won't be available).
+Create a `src/config/local.js`.
 See the [Config](#config) section below for details.

 ```js
 const {